Best chair beds – single sofa beds for hosting guests when you have limited space

 Recent updates

-The best chair beds are a brilliant solution for putting up the occasional overnight guest if you have limited space.
+The best chair beds are a brilliant solution for hosting an overnight guest, especially if you have limited floor space to work with.
 Plus, a single sofa bed or futon for one can double up as a stylish accent chair the rest of the time.

-Most chair beds will only offer a single mattress' worth of sleeping space, but if you have a little more space to play with then a loveseat chair bed might squeeze in just enough sleeping space for two guests at a time.
+Most chair beds will usually only offer a single mattress-sized sleeping area, although a loveseat chair bed might squeeze in just enough sleeping space for two guests at a time.
+However, just like when it comes to finding the best sofa beds on the market, a comfortable chair bed can be hard to find.

-Based on my testing, I think the Habitat Roma Chair Bed is the best chair bed overall, offering stylish space-saving design and value for money.
-But I've compiled all of my first-hand testing experience into this guide, so you can jump straight to my top recommendations.
+Depending on your budget, I think the compact Innovation Living Cubed 90 Armchair Bed or great value Habitat Roma Chair Bed are two of the best chair beds overall.
+However, I've compiled all of my first-hand testing experience into this guide, so you can jump straight to my top recommendations whether you're in need of a quick delivery chair bed or a budget-friendly futon.

 The quick list